 - The direction indicators flash quickly several times. - The engine starts. - The direction indicators illuminate with a constant glow for 3 seconds to verify that the engine has started.

-After remote starting, the car continues to be locked but with deactivated movement detector remote start have been fulfilled.
-However, this does not mean that remote start has started the engine.
+After remote starting, the car continues to be locked but with deactivated movement detector.

 With PCC5 key